Eyelid Asymmetry

 Smile and eye restoration with a free functional gracilis muscle transplant performed by Dr. Shai Rozen in Dallas, Texas, combined with a gold weight for the upper eyelid, a tarsal strip, and a brow lift were performed to restore both smile, eyelid closure, and facial symmetry.
 Patient presented with long-standing right facial paralysis after...
 Read More

-Before and 3 years after nerve transfers, cross facial nerve grafts for smile and eye reanimation.
+Before and 5 years after nerve transfer, cross facial nerve grafts, and eyelid surgeries.

-Before and 3 years after nerve transfers, cross facial nerve grafts for smile and eye reanimation.
+Before and 5 years after nerve transfer, cross facial nerve grafts, and eyelid surgeries.

 Case: 8 of 8